Communications Visa Sponsorship Jobs in Connecticut

 Which companies in Connecticut sponsor visas for communications roles?

 Hartford-based insurers like Cigna and Aetna regularly sponsor communications professionals for corporate and internal communications roles.
-In Stamford, Charter Communications and NBC Sports have filed H-1B petitions for communications positions.
+In Stamford, Charter Communications and NBC Sports have filed H-1B visa petitions for communications positions.
 Yale University and the University of Connecticut also sponsor international hires in communications, research communications, and public affairs roles on a recurring basis.

 Which visa types are most common for communications jobs in Connecticut?